JetBrains/Exposed/docs/README.md

     }
 }
 ```
-Default scopes are applied to all DB operations including deletes, joins, unions, etc.
+Default filters are applied to all DB operations including deletes, joins, unions, etc.
 For additional examples, take a look at
 [the official Exposed wiki](https://github.com/JetBrains/Exposed/wiki).